Mix up a batch of sweet and sour lemon drop candy. No need to boil sugar for this easy 4-ingredient recipe!

 Instructions

-Dump it out on a smooth surface and knead it a little bit.
+Dump the mixture out on a smooth surface and knead it a little bit.
 You should have a soft dough, kind of like fondant.
+If it’s sticky, add just enough extra powdered sugar that it doesn’t stick to your hands.

 After you’ve rolled out all the dough, let the candy pieces dry at room temperature for about a day.
-Once they’re dry, they can be stored in a covered container at room temperature. {Although if your house is warm or humid, they might get soft or stick together.}
+They should be firm to the touch and dry, but won’t be crunchy hard.

 Ingredients